 (Housed in the Hospitality Department)

 Program Learning Outcomes

-2) Apply different cooking techniques and predict their outcome.
+2.Employ different cooking techniques and evaluate their outcomes.

 Requirements for Program Entrance